Pandemic Accelerates Digital Transformation

 I spoke to Robbie Vann Adibe, a very successful angel investor from Silicon Valley, about the impact of the pandemic on his portfolio.
 He’s seen multiple successful exits.

 We’ve worked together for over a decade and he’s been particularly good at picking winners.

-I set up the meeting for him with Wired Magazine Editor Chris Anderson that inspired the “Legend of the Long Tail.”
-He’s one of the smartest guys I know.
-Much smarter than me.
+I set up the meeting for him with Wired Magazine Editor Chris Anderson, that inspired the “Legend of the Long Tail.”
+He’s one of the most brilliant guys I know.
+Much brighter than me.

 He believes this is the end of the office as we know it.
 CFOs need to cut costs to survive.
 They’re taking a hard look at their commercial real estate commitments and asking themselves if housing employees is really necessary.

 A lot of workers had been telecommuting already by choice.
 He thinks you may never be going back to the office.

 The takeaway is the pandemic accelerates digital transformation.

 Here are 3 ways to adapt to this new normal.

 1. Owned vs. Shared Media

 Startups, small businesses, and consultants who lack the ability to represent themselves online as well as they can in person are at a huge disadvantage, so build out your Homeland Embassy Strategy.